cfpb/hmda-platform/docs/v2/development/kubernetes.md

 helm upgrade -i -f kubernetes/keycloak/values.yaml keycloak stable/keycloak --set keycloak.persistence.dbHost="<db URL>"
 ```

-### Install Institutions API
+### Install institutions-api

-The institutions API chart has two secret dependencies: `cassandra-credentials` (which is also needed by the hmda-platform)
+The institutions-api chart has two secret dependencies: `cassandra-credentials` (which is also needed by the hmda-platform)
 and `inst-postgres-credentials`.
 These keys need to be created if they don't already exist.
 * Cassandra secret keys: `cassandra.username` and `cassandra.password`
 * InstApi secret keys: `host`, `username` and `password`